Fast and Robust Flocking of Protesters on Street Networks: Conclusion

+This raises many questions on group formation and dynamics over time, and on the role of street network properties in gathering and flocking.
+For instance, it is unclear why a group emerges at a specific location and gathers walkers from a specific region.
+Figure~\ref{fig:citywithgroups} is a first step in answering such questions, and it shows they are non-trivial.

+Our framework may also be extended in several ways.
+For instance, the city modelling may be improved with more urban data, like street width or point-of-interest (POI) data (restaurants, stores, or theaters, e.g.).
+Such information may be used by walkers, and they open the way to studies of the impact of groups on network connectivity.

-We provide an implementation of our models in C, and a Python code result analysis: \url{https://github.com/K-avi/protesting_on_graphs}.
+{\bf Reproducibility.} We publicly provide all code and data used in this paper, our models in C and a Python code to analyse outputs: \url{https://github.com/K-avi/protesting_on_graphs}.
 We describe how to use it, including how to generate the obtained dataset, on the companion site: \url{https://k-avi.github.io/protesting_on_graphs}.